CR72322/IDS706-Project1/README.md

 ![CI](https://github.com/nogibjj/Yilin-Pandas-Project/actions/workflows/cicd.yml/badge.svg?event=install)
-# Pandas Descriptive Statistics Script
+# Continuous Integration using GitHub Actions of Python Data Science

 This project is a basic demonstration of using the Pandas library in Python to compute descriptive statistics from a CSV data sample.
 The script loads the data, computes the statistics, and prints the results to the console.

 ## Prerequisites

 Ensure you have the following installed:
 - Python (3.x recommended)
-- Pandas (`pip install pandas`)
+- Python Dependencies: (pip install -r requirements.txt)

 ## Files